cuducos/bot-followers/README.md

 ## Setup

-Copy `.env.sample` as `.env` and fill the environment values as necessary.
-I tried to use meaningful variables names, but fell free to ask here if anything is not clear.
+Copy `.env.sample` as `.env` and fill the environment values as apropriated.
+I tried to use meaningful variables names, but fell free to [ask](https://github.com/cuducos/bot-followers/issues) if anything is not clear.

 ## Running